-Yesterday, we spent 10 minutes asking people who happened by or near the town grasshopper what they thought of its new location at Town Hall.
+Yesterday, we spent 10 minutes asking people who happened by or near the town what they thought of its new location at Town Hall.

 It's made of copper and is patina covered and sits in a nice glass case made by local craftsman Howard Vatcher and was hung by town building inspector Rich Baldacci.

 Town Historian Lou Gallo suggested the location — in a recessed section of wall, in a place where many people might see it, and not far from its original home.

 The weathervane originally belonged to Elihu Thomson, the famous inventor.
 It was mounted on his carriage house.
 Later, the carriage house and the main house became Swampscott Town Hall.

 One day in the 1970s, the grasshopper was stolen, said Paul Sherry, a retired Swampscott police officer.
 Later it was recovered in an antique shop in Vermont and placed in the evidence room at the Swampscott Police Station.

 The hopper recently got sprung from the evidence room and landed at the Town Hall after Howard made the glass case.
 (Word has it that Howard is working on another grasshopper related item.)

 Next time you are in Town Hall and getting a drink of water from the fountain look up and you will see the big-eyed grasshopper above you.

 Rich Baldacci, who hung the glass case above the fountains, likes the location.